peterddrummond/xspde_matlab/doc/source/xsim.rst

 Here, :attr:`steps` is the minimum number of steps used per plotted point, and ``nc = 1, 2`` is the check number.
 If ``nc = 1``, the run uses coarse time-divisions.
 If ``nc = 2`` the steps are halved in size for error-checking.
 Error-checking can be turned off if not required.

 The xSPDE space and momentum grid can have any dimension, provided there is enough memory.
-However, default label values are limited to ten.
-Using more than six to ten total dimensions causes large time and storage requirements and is usually not very practical.
+However, default label values are limited to ten, since more than ten total dimensions will require very large time and storage requirements, and is seldom practical unless the grid is extremely coarse.